Sales tax credit

 You were a parent of a child

-If you had a spouse or common-law partner on December 31, 2024, you and your spouse or common-law partner need to decide who will claim the sales tax credit for the both of you.
+If you had an eligible spouse or common-law partner on December 31, 2025, you and your spouse or common-law partner need to decide who will claim the sales tax credit for the both of you.

-You are not eligible for this credit if any of the following conditions apply:
+You or your spouse are not eligible for this credit if any of the following conditions apply to either of you:

 -

-You had a spouse or common-law partner on December 31, 2024, and your adjusted family net income was $25,500 or more
+You had a spouse or common-law partner on December 31, 2025, who was a resident of British Columbia, and your adjusted family net income was $25,500 or more

 -

-You were single, separated, divorced or widowed on December 31, 2024, and your adjusted family net income was $18,750 or more
+You were single, separated, divorced, or widowed on December 31, 2025, and your adjusted family net income was $18,750 or more

 -